 You just went on a big business trip with a few employees, taking a flight and then splurging on some nice rooms at a Marriott.
 You happily earn 10X points per dollar from your basic member status, which seems like quite a lot, and everything seems right with the world.

 But what did you miss out on?
 You could’ve earned 17X points per dollar (6X points from the card and 11X points for Marriott Bonvoy Silver Elite status), taken advantage of a late checkout time, and enjoyed free premium WiFi so you didn’t have to wait for Netflix to buffer while relaxing after a hard day.

 All that and more could’ve been yours with the Marriott Bonvoy Business™ American Express® Card.

 The card includes perks like a Free Night Award every year after your account anniversary, worth 35,000 points and good for stays in hotels up to Category 5.
 You’ll get a fast track toward the next member status level, Gold Elite, and other hotel benefits to make your stays a bit cheaper and more comfortable.

-There are three different cards co-branded with Marriott Bonvoy that you can currently apply for.
-One’s a business card, while the other two are personal credit cards.
+There are four different cards co-branded with Marriott Bonvoy that you can currently apply for.
+One’s a business card, while the other three are personal credit cards.

 Is the Marriott Bonvoy Business card the right choice for you out of this lineup, or would a different option work better?
 Read on to learn more about this card and find out.